 Father Monroy has been delivering the message of the Gospel for 32 years.

-Born in Guatemala City in 1946, Monroy was first attracted to the priesthood after finishing high school and meeting an older priest who suggested it as a vocation.
+Born in Guatemala City in 1946, Monroy was first attracted to the priesthood after finishing university and meeting an older priest who suggested it as a vocation.

 “One day I said to him, ‘You know, I have no interest.’
 And he said ‘Why not, Oscar?’
 And I explained a little bit of what I wanted.
 He said ‘Why don’t you place this in your path?
 It’s just another possibility.’”